-Introduction to Time Series Modeling
+Introduction To The Time Series Model

 Time series modeling is a type of forecasting that exploits the relationship between variables in non-random time to make predictions.
 This includes correlating variables such as price and quantity demanded, or amount of advertising and sales.
-The use of time series modeling and analysis is prevalent in fields such as Economics, Finance, and Marketing.
+The use of time series modeling is prevalent in fields such as Economics, Finance, and Marketing.

 Time series models are often used to forecast future values for this variable by looking at past values for the same variable over a specific period of time (e.g., last 5 years).
 A linear regression model can be used to create forecasts by estimating coefficients using historical data on the dependent variable (i.e., response) vs independent variables (i.e., predictor), which are then used to generate predicted values for new observations based on the formula:

-Forecast = α + β1 * PastValue + β2 * (OtherPredictor)
+Forecast = α + β1 * Past Value + β2 * (OtherPredictor)

-Where: α is the intercept, β1 and β2 are the estimated coefficients for PastValue and (OtherPredictor), respectively.
+Where: α is the intercept, β1 and β2 are the estimated coefficients for Past Value and (OtherPredictor), respectively.
 The forecast error is the difference between the actual value and the predicted value.

-Benefits And Drawbacks Of A Time Series Model
+Benefits And Drawbacks

 - Time series data can be difficult to obtain and may not be available for all variables of interest.